zoemccormick/rbac_workshop/README.md

 Now, as a second example, we will allow the quickstart certificate access to `GET` request the service.
 The user `cn=not.you` will still have full access to the service.

 To do this, we will add a policy that allows the user `CN=quickstart,OU=Engineering,O=Decipher Technology Studios,=Alexandria,=Virginia,C=US` `GET` permissions to the fibonacci service.
-Remember that order matters, so if the user had id `user_dn: cn=not.you`, they will be allowed full service access, and then if the user does not have that id, the filter will check that the action is `GET` and that the user_dn is `CN=quickstart,OU=Engineering,O=Decipher Technology Studios,=Alexandria,=Virginia,C=US`.
+Check out the following configuration.
+When a request comes in, it will be matched based on policy in lexicographical order, so below if the user_dn is `cn=not.you`, the RBAC filter will allow full access, if it is not, it will check the next policy for a matching action and id.

 > Note:  when using an RBAC configuration with multiple policies, the **policies are sorted lexicographically and enforced in this order**.
 In this example, the two policies are named "001" and "002", and will apply in that order because "002" sorts lexicographically _after_ "001".